 1. Reduce, Reuse, Recycle

-- Humangear GoToob, 3-Pack – buy your favourite toiletries in bulk and fill reusable travel sized containers to take with you.
-GoToobs have kept me almost leak free for the last 10yrs and are acceptable carry-on size.
+- Refillable toiletries – buy your favourite toiletries in bulk and fill reusable travel-sized containers to take with you.

-- Reusable coffee mug – if you can’t live without your morning latte or cup of tea, use a reusable mug like the Zojirushi Stainless Steel Travel Mug to limit the number of disposable cups you churn through over the course of your journey.
+- Reusable coffee mug – if you can’t live without your morning latte or cup of tea, use a reusable mug or mini thermos to limit the number of disposable cups you churn through over the course of your journey.